 Nope.
 The name is kind of silly.
 There’s mixed info about if the original coffee cake truly had coffee in it.
 Most information says no. Either way, coffee cake is simply cake meant to be eaten with coffee.
 Which, in my book, is still crazy awesome!

 Trying to avoid gluten can be very, very difficult at brunch.
 And, of course, many of the favorite classic coffee cake recipes (like my Buttermilk Blueberry Coffee Cake) uses traditional flours.
 Obviously a problem for those that are trying to avoid gluten.

 I’ve been on a mission to find a way to utilize alternate ingredients in my favorite recipes without making any other changes, if possible.

 This recipe, made with oat flour instead of white flour, is simply delicious.
 And easy.
-I'm pretty much addicted to making this every weekend.
+I love making this every weekend I possibly can.
 I get to join in on all the carby and delicious treats that are for brunch without the need to have white flour.